Murder Mystery Game AI

 Why Vintage Detective Case Files Matter

-The aesthetic also works as a practical game tool—players naturally treat official-looking documents with more seriousness, which means they'll read clues more carefully and engage more deeply with the investigation.
+Vintage police report templates are the backbone of believable murder mystery experiences because they immediately signal authenticity to players.
+The aesthetic works as a practical game tool—players naturally treat official-looking documents with more seriousness, which means they tend to read clues more carefully and engage more deeply with the investigation.
 Vintage styling removes the "this is just a printout" feeling and replaces it with genuine period immersion.

 The Psychology of Physical Evidence